Mammal | Mexico

 The Mexican grey wolf is a subspecies of the grey wolf.
 Commonly referred to as “El lobo,” this wolf is grey with light brown fur on its back.

-Izzy and Rachel are part of a very important reintroduction program.
+Jinx, Kizzie, and Sydney are part of a very important reintroduction program.
 The Saginaw Children’s Zoo works in collaboration with the Mexican grey wolf SSP, AZA and their accredited facilities, the US Fish and Wildlife Service (USFWS), Arizona Game and Fish, New Mexico Department of Game and Fish, and SEMARNAT (Secretaría de Medio Ambiente y Recursos Naturales) to reintroduce Mexican grey wolves to their original wild range.

 In the wild: Elk, white-tailed deer, mule deer, javelinas, rabbits, ground squirrels and mice